-The AATS Foundation Surgical Robotics Fellowship provides an advanced educational experience for 25 North American general thoracic awardees and their attending surgeons to spend a two-day period at Intuitive Surgical's Atlanta, GA or Sunnyvale, CA facility to experience an advanced training course on Intuitive Surgical's Da Vinci System.
+The AATS Foundation Surgical Robotics Fellowship provides an advanced educational experience for 35 North American general thoracic awardees and their attending surgeons to spend a two-day period at Intuitive Surgical's Atlanta, GA and Sunnyvale, CA facility to experience an advanced training course on Intuitive Surgical's Da Vinci System.
 Successful applicants will receive a mixture of didactic and hands-on lectures to maximize the value of the Fellowship.

-- Applicants should be a senior Fellow in thoracic surgical training or a young junior faculty member in the first five years of practice.
+- Be a senior Fellow in thoracic surgical training or a young junior faculty member in the first three years of practice.

 - The attending surgeon joining the Fellow should have reached a senior level position in thoracic surgery and have a minimum volume of 25 robotic lobectomies in the prior rolling calendar year.

-To be completed prior to attending the 2-day course:
+To be completed prior to attending the 2-day Standard Pathway course: